Lamborghini Press Release

 The interior design team at Italdesign Giugiaro designed the instrument panel with one watchword only in mind: lightness.
-The central instrument cluster, based on the latest digital interfaces, does not rest on the dashboard as is usually the case, but is floating and attached to the upper part of the instrument panel.
+The central instrument cluster, based on the latest digital interfaces, does not rest on the dashboard as is usually the case but is floating and attached to the upper part of the instrument panel.
 Driver information is displayed on two screens, one positioned in the classic spot, recessed in the dashboard; the other, meanwhile, is housed in the upper part of the instrument cluster and projects the information onto the perspex cover of the first monitor, titled at an angle of approx. 45°.
-The information from the two screens is complementary and the overall effect created for the driver is similar to a 3-D holographic projection.
+The information from the two screens is complementary, and the overall effect created for the driver is similar to a 3-D holographic projection.

-Three screens are integrated in the section of instrument panel in front of the passenger: the first, farthest left, shows the images from the camera which replaces the rear-view mirror; the other two, meanwhile, provide the usual information relating to navigation and infotainment.
+Three screens are integrated into the section of the instrument panel in front of the passenger: the first, farthest left, shows the images from the camera which replaces the rear-view mirror; the other two, meanwhile, provide the usual information relating to navigation and infotainment.
 For passenger compartment climate control, a sleek aperture runs the entire width of the instrument panel.